kwalczak80/Speedy-cars/README.md

 - As a user, I want to be able to book a test drive.
 - As a user, I want to be able to edit or delete a test drive I have made.
 - As a user, I want to read more information about the business.
-- As a user, I want to be able to see featured cars.
+- As a user, I want to be able to see featured(recently added) cars.
 - As a user, I want to be able to sign in to or create an account.
 - As a user, I want to be able to log out of an account.
 - As a user, I want to be able to view the business’s social media channels.